uber-archive/uLeak/README.md

 A runtime leak detection library for Android.

-DEPRECATED: This is continued in `dropbox github here`.
+DEPRECATED: This is continued in https://github.com/behroozkhorashadi/uLeak

 License
 -------